UC143

 No longer available

-The commission came with a brief as generous as the space: a living room with spectacular views over the Bay of Gibraltar, large enough to demand a coffee table conceived as two pieces rather than one.
-The main table pairs chestnut from the Sierra de Béjar with a marble top.
-The four legs are sculpted organic forms — the kind of shape Iñigo Calleja draws instinctively, where structure and gesture are the same thing.
-The wood bites into the stone.
-The stone gives way.
-The circular opening lets the base breathe back through the surface.
+When a client came to us with a commission for a living room with spectacular views over the Bay of Gibraltar — a space generous enough to demand a coffee table conceived as two pieces rather than one — we knew immediately which wood to use.
+The pale sand tone paired naturally with the white marble top, and the four legs became sculpted organic forms — the kind of shape Iñigo Calleja draws instinctively, where structure and gesture are the same thing.

 The companion piece adapts to the geometry of the main table, sitting a couple of centimetres higher, partially overlapping it when together, fully independent when the room asks for space.
 Made entirely in the same chestnut, the two pieces work as a single composition — or as two, depending on the afternoon.